High security encryption for email. PassLok is in no way associated with Gmail, Yahoo, or Outlook.

 1. Signed mode: encrypted messages can be decrypted again, so long as the recipients supply their authentic passwords.
 Recipients are also assured that the message was encrypted by the sender.

-2. Read-once mode: after a few encrypted messages have been exchanged they can no longer be decrypted by anyone, even if they supply the correct password.
+2. Read-once mode: after a few encrypted messages have been exchanged they can no longer be decrypted by anyone, even if they supply the correct passwords.

 In addition, you can make encrypted chat invitations which, when decrypted by the recipients, open a webRTC real-time chat session where participants are directly connected to one another.
 The chat session includes text, files, audio, and even video.

-PassLok for Email allows you to encrypt files as well.
-Just select the file with a button.
+PassLok for Email allows you to encrypt files and images as well.
+Just load them with a toolbar button.
+You can also encrypt them separately and load them as regular attachments.

 You can also communicate with users of services not supported by PassLok for Email.
 They can use PassLok Privacy (also in the Chrome store), which has a special mode fully compatible with PassLok for Email.

-b.
-Decoy mode: there is a hidden message in addition to the regular message, and it is encrypted by a separate key.
+4. Hidden msg: there is a hidden message in addition to the regular message, and it is encrypted by a separate key.
 The hidden message is completely undetectable to those who don't know it exists.
+Images also can contain hidden messages.

 --State-of-the art security--